The tripartite-circle crossing number of graphs with two small partition classes: Introduction

 \begin{restatable}{theorem}{KTwoTwoN} For every integer $n\geq 3$,

 \end{restatable}

-In comparison, the Zarankiewicz Conjecture on $\crg(K_{m,n})$ has only been proved when $\min(m, n)\leq 6$ by Kleitman in 1970 \cite{K}, and for $m = 7$ or $8$ and $n\leq 10$ by Woodall in 1993 \cite{woodall1993}.
-The current best lower bounds are by de Klerk et al. \cite{KMPRS} and Norin and Zwols \cite{N}.
+In comparison, the Zarankiewicz Conjecture on $\crg(K_{m,n})$ has been proved only when $\min(m, n)\leq 6$ by Kleitman in 1970 \cite{K}, and for $m = 7$ or $m=8$ and $n\leq 10$ by Woodall in 1993 ~\cite{woodall1993}.
+The current best lower bounds are by de Klerk et al.~\cite{KMPRS} and Norin and Zwols~\cite{N}.
 The crossing number of the complete tripartite graph is also unknown in general.
-In 2017, Gethner et al. \cite{GHLPRY} provided a drawing of $K_{m,n,p}$ with few crossings and conjecture that their drawing is crossing-optimal.
-A few exact crossing numbers are known for small values of $m$ and $n$, like $\crg(K_{1,3,n})$, $\crg(K_{1,2,n})$ proved by Asano in 1986 \cite{A1986}; and $\crg(K_{3,3,n})$ proved by Ginn and Miller in 2014 \cite{GM}.
+In 2017, Gethner et al.~\cite{GHLPRY} provided a drawing of $K_{m,n,p}$ with few crossings and conjectured that their drawing is crossing-optimal.
+The exact crossing numbers for small values of $m$ and $n$ are known only for $\crg(K_{1,n,p})$ with $n\leq 5$~\cite{Ho08,A1986,HZ,HM} and for $\crg(K_{2,n,p})$ with $n\leq 4$~\cite{KS,A1986,Ho13}.
+For $\crg(K_{3,3,p})$, only asymptotically tight bounds are known~\cite{GM}.
+A general conjecture on the crossing number of $K_{1,m,n}$ has been proven only under the hypothesis that the Zarankiewicz Conjecture holds~\cite{YW}.
+See \cite{CHN} for a survey.